facebook/react/docs/docs/11-advanced-performance.md

 this.props.value !== nextProps.value; // true
 ```

 The problem is `shouldComponentUpdate` will return `true` when the prop actually didn't change.
-To fix this we could come up with this alternative implementation:
+To fix this, we could come up with this alternative implementation:

 ```javascript
 shouldComponentUpdate: function(nextProps, nextState) {